 - Salt to taste

-Add 4-5 tbsp of water and cook the masala for few more minutes.
+- Add 4-5 tablespoon of water and cook the masala for few more minutes.

 - Sev should be added just before serving so that the crunchiness of sev is retained.